MultiSafepay/docs/content/integrations/prestashop-1-6.md

 **Changed**
 - PLGPRSS-408: When a payment is cancelled, the shopping_cart is no longer emptied
 - DAVAMS-314: Add new Klarna logo
-- DAVAMS-298: Rebrand direct bank transfer as Request to Pay
+- DAVAMS-298: Re-brand direct bank transfer as Request to Pay

 ---